Are you looking for a beach-based holiday where there’s plenty more to explore nearby too?

 A holiday to Malta is only 3 hours away from the UK (and not far from most European destinations), so it makes a great destination for those who are looking to take a medium haul break.

-Here’s a list of the top places to visit and things to do in Malta.
+Here’s a list of the top places to visit in Malta.

 Top places to visit in Malta